Expanding solutions of quasilinear parabolic equations: Applications

 The {\em porous medium equation} (PME) is the parabolic diffusion equation

 where the scalar function $u$ is a density distribution, $\Delta$ is a (negative) Laplacian and $m>0$ is a fixed parameter.
-The evolution described by the above equation models the flow of a {\em gas in a porous medium}.
-For a detailed introduction in the theory of PME we refer to V\'azquez \cite{Va}.
-However, the problem has been extensively studied in various domains and in many aspects.
+The evolution described by the above equation, models the flow of a gas in a porous medium.
+The problem \eqref{e1}-\eqref{e2} has been extensively studied in various domains and in many aspects.
+For a detailed introduction to the theory of PME we refer to V\'azquez \cite{Va}.